John J. McFall: Koreagate

 Congressman McFall, along with other elected officials, was reprimanded for his role in the influence peddling scandal that came to be known as Koreagate.

-Personal life and death
+Personal life

 He married Evelyn A.M.
 Anklam McFall in 1950.
 The couple had four children.
 In 1978 he retired to Alexandria, Virginia.
+After leaving Congress, he became a lobbyist for railroad interests.

+Death

 He died March 7, 2006, from complications of a broken hip and Parkinson's disease.